 Is CBD Sustainable & Eco-friendly?

 As the number of people buying CBD continues to expand globally, more and more people from different walks of life are using it on a day-to-day basis.
-In fact, a recent study found that there are 1.3 million active CBD users in the UK.
+In fact, a 2019 study found that there are 1.3 million active CBD users in the UK.
 As with any large scale industry, we have to consider the impact this growth is having.

 One thing people often seem to miss when talking about the sector is how CBD usage plays into the wider sphere of environmentalism.
 In this article, we’re going to look at the ways in which CBD is produced, and how each step of the process plays into wider concerns conscientious users might have.
 Making these issues a priority is something we believe all companies that sell CBD should be joining together and pushing forwards on.